Trust us – these are the 8 best curling wands for thick hair in that create lasting and effortlessly bouncy results

 Reasons to avoid

-Amelia: Arguably needing no introduction, Dyson has created an impressive selection of hair tools, from the Dyson Supersonic Hair Dryer to the Dyson Airstrait.
-But for this particular guide, I focused on how well the Airwrap's curling barrels work on thick and frizzy hair, specifically.
-My hair can be difficult to manage and needs higher temperatures to achieve defined curls, so I was initially unsure of how well this air styler would perform.
-(Side note: though this tool uses air instead of direct heat, you still need to apply the best heat protection.)
-After just one use of the curling attachment on my natural, dry hair, though, I was completely sold.
-Each curl only took a matter of seconds to style, leaving my once dry and frizzy strands with smooth and shiny curls.
+Arguably needing no introduction, Dyson has created an impressive selection of hair tools, from the Supersonic Hair Dryer to the Dyson Airstrait.
+But for this particular guide, I focused on how well the Airwrap's curling barrels work on thick and frizzy hair types specifically.
+My hair can feel difficult to manage and I usually need higher temperatures to create defined curls, so I was initially unsure of how well this gentler air styler would perform.
+(Do note: while this tool uses air instead of direct heat, you still need to apply the best heat protection.)
+But after just one use of the curling attachment on my natural, dry hair, I was completely sold.
+Each curl only took a matter of seconds to create leaving my once dry and frizzy strands with smooth and shiny curls.

-It's worth noting that this pricey tool requires quite the investment, but the results spoke for themselves and required very minimal effort.
-So, if you have the budget and want a styler that saves significant time and effort, we think it is worth the investment.
+It's worth noting that this pricey tool is, obviously, quite a big initial investment, but I feel the results speak for themselves as well as requiring minimal effort.
+So, if you have the budget and want a styler that saves significant time and effort, we think you'll find it's worth it.

 See our team's full Dyson Airwrap review for a detailed guide to this famous tool